-Management is responsible for the other information.
+Company Directors are responsible for the other information.
 The other information contain all information in the annual report apart from the financial statements and the audit opinion.

 Our opinion on the financial statements does not cover the other information and we do not express any form of assurance conclusion thereon.